Brand Names: Banzel

 Measure the liquid using the dosing syringe and bottle adapter provided with this medicine.
 Insert the adapter into the bottle and snap it into place.
 Insert the syringe into the adapter and turn the bottle upside down.
 To measure your dose, pull the plunger to the correct number of milliliters marked on the side of the syringe.
 Rinse the syringe with water after each use.

-Do not stop using rufinamide suddenly, even if you feel fine.
+You should not stop using rufinamide suddenly, unless your doctor tells you to stop the medicine because of a serious side effect.
 Stopping suddenly may cause increased seizures.
-Follow your doctor's instructions about tapering your dose.
+Follow your doctor's instructions very carefully.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Store the liquid medicine in an upright position.
 Do not try to remove the bottle adapter once it is in place.
-The cap will fit properly over the bottle adapter.
+Throw away rufinamide liquid 90 days after you first opened the bottle, even if there is medicine left inside.

 What happens if I miss a dose (Banzel)?